containers/podman/docs/podman-run.1.md

 each container to indicate to programs they are running in a container.
 This file is located at `/run/.containerenv`.

+When running from a user defined network namespace, the /etc/netns/NSNAME/resolv.conf will be used if it exists, otherwise /etc/resolv.conf will be used.

 ## OPTIONS
 **--add-host**=[]